yguenduez/nerd-neck/report.md

 we use here.
 As a library, we use [ahrs-rs](https://github.com/jmagnuson/ahrs-rs), which is a rust implementation for the Madgwick filter.
 An adapter around the library API is created to fit our needs.

+Furthermore, [nalgebra](https://github.com/dimforge/nalgebra) is used to work with quaternions, calculating angles.

 ## Architecture

 We have two asynchronous running tasks, namely the IMU polling task and the notification task.